-2022 HK\$'000 2021 HK\$'000 Carrying amount at 1 January Net gain from fair value adjustments Additions Disposal Exchange realignment 11,232,245 391,636 19,491 (621,238) 10,652,048 413,329 (17,000) 183,868 Carrying amount at 31 December 11,022,134 11,232,245
+2023 HK\$'000 2022 HK\$'000 Carrying amount at 1 January Additions 11,022,134 11,232,245 19,491 Net gain from fair value adjustments Exchange realignment 141,400 (22,045) 391,636 (621,238) Carrying amount at 31 December 11,141,489 11,022,134

-The directors of the Company have determined that the investment properties consist of five classes of asset, i.e., car parking spaces, commercial properties, residential properties, industrial properties and investment properties, based on the nature, characteristics and risk of each property.
+The directors of the Company have determined that the investment properties consist of five classes of asset, i.e., car parking spaces, commercial properties, residential properties, industrial properties and investment properties under development, based on the nature, characteristics and risk of each property.

-The fair value of the Group's investment properties situated in Hong Kong, Malaysia and the PRC at 31 December 2022 and 2021 had been arrived at based on a valuation carried out on that date by Ravia Global Appraisal Advisory Limited, the independent professional qualified valuer not connected to the Group.
+The fair value of the Group's investment properties situated in Hong Kong, Malaysia and the PRC at 31 December 2023 and 2022 had been arrived at based on a valuation carried out on that date by Ravia Global Appraisal Advisory Limited, the independent professional qualified valuer not connected to the Group.

-The fair value of the Group's investment properties were revalued by Ravia Global Appraisal Advisory Limited on 31 December 2022 and 2021.
+The fair value of the Group's investment properties were revalued by Ravia Global Appraisal Advisory Limited on 31 December 2023 and 2022.
 The valuation was determined using the direct comparison method by making reference to comparable market observable transactions of similar properties and adjusted to reflect the conditions and locations of the subject properties.
 There has been no change from the valuation techniques used in the prior year.